 | Student Employees

 Student Learning Outcomes

-As a result of their participation in student clubs, students will enhance their awareness and commitment towards effective citizenship, service, and social responsibility via community service projects and campus wide events.
+- As a result of their participation in student clubs, students will enhance their awareness and commitment toward effective citizenship, service, and social responsibility via community service projects and campus wide events.

 Course outlines are on a regular cycle of review, during which class outcomes are updated and revised.
 See details below, with links to SLOs or course outlines with embedded SLOs and a timeline for advancing to next stage of assessment.